Taunk714/Finance-Research/README.md

 0.0006
 1.76
 -0.0003
 -0.79

 Table 7
 Seasonal Returns of Zero-Investment Strategies Based on Past Performance Every month stocks are grouped into ten portfolios (with equal number of stocks in each portfolio) according to various categories based on past performance.
 For example, the trading strategy that is formed based on past annual returns during years 2 through 5 ranks stocks according to their average returns during the historical lags 24, 36, 48, and 60.
 The stocks in each portfolio are assigned equal weight, and the portfolios are rebalanced monthly.
 The average monthly returns of the various trading strategies are reported separately for every calendar month during the period January 1965 through December 2002.
 The corresponding t-statistics are also reported below (two digit numbers).
 In a separate column, returns are computed using all non-January months.
 The analysis uses NYSE/AMEX-listed stocks.
-StrategyJanuaryFebruaryMarchAprilMayJuneJulyAugustSeptemberOctoberNovemberDecemberFeb-DecYear 1 Years 2-5
+Strategy
+January
+February
+March
+April
+May
+June
+July
+August
+September
+October
+November
+December
+Feb-Dec
+Year 1
+Years 2-5
 Years 6-10
 Years 11-15
-Years 16-20All
+Years 16-20
-Annual
-Non-Annual
-Difference
 All
 Annual
 Non-Annual